mobify/workshop--adaptivejs-site-1x/README.md

     ```

 2. When the generator prompts you for a name, enter `category`.
-3. Enter `base` as the view to extend.
+3. Select `base` as the view to extend.

     ![View Generator](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/VXQhsUYEz8Jjnqj/Screen%20Shot%202015-01-15%20at%205.05.49%20PM.png)